YoYo000/MVSNet/README.md

 DEPTH_MIN DEPTH_INTERVAL
 ```
-Note that the depth range and depth resolution is determined by the minimum depth `DEPTH_MIN`, the interval between two depth samples `DEPTH_INTERVAL`, and also the depth sample number (`max_d` in the training/testing scripts).
+Note that the depth range and depth resolution are determined by the minimum depth `DEPTH_MIN`, the interval between two depth samples `DEPTH_INTERVAL`, and also the depth sample number (`max_d` in the training/testing scripts).
 The `max_d` is left in the scripts for users to flexibly control the depth range.
 We also left the `interval_scale` for controlling the depth resolution.
-The maximum depth is computed as:
+The maximum depth is then computed as:
 ```
 DEPTH_MAX = DEPTH_MIN + (interval_scale * DEPTH_INTERVAL) * (max_d - 1)
 ```